3D Printing Part Orientation: How it Affects Strength, Accuracy, and Surface Finish

 If it’s important for your part to have a cosmetic finish for use in a tradeshow or on display, we will tend to build the part flat and not at an angle.
 Any critical features should face up, as the top surfaces will be smooth and more prone to dimensional accuracy.
 On the other hand, if your part is built facing down, support structures that need to be removed and blasted would eliminate any glossy effect.

 As a rule of thumb, our team may choose a different orientation to provide you with the best quality part.
-One important thing to keep in mind is that if you don’t specify a desired part orientation (horizontal vs. vertical), we will automatically choose the orientation to meet the fastest possible build time.
+One important thing to keep in mind is that if you don’t specify a desired part orientation (horizontal vs. vertical), we will choose the orientation we think is the best trade-off between fastest possible build time and good optics.
 Letting us know what aspects are most vital to your 3D-printed parts helps us determine how best to orient your part during the build process.
 Overall, the biggest takeaway is that if you have a particular need for a 3D-printed part, whether it's critical features, cost consideration, or a specific desired surface finish, be sure to let our team of engineers know in advance so we can ensure your part meets your specific goals.